mdaskalov/homebridge-tasmota-zbbridge/README.md

 `zigbee2mqttDevices` - Zigbee devices connected to Zigbee2MQTT gateway/bridge

 * `ieee_address`
-* `name` - Accessory name to be used in the Home applicaiton.
+* `name` - Accessory name to be used in the Home application.
 Should be unique.
-* `powerTopic` - (optional) Use another tasmota device to controll the power (configure it's identifying topic)
+* `powerTopic` - (optional) Use another Tasmota device to control the power (configure its identifying topic).
-* `powerType` - (optional) Tasmota switch topic used to turn on/off the zigbee device, (default: `POWER`)
+* `powerType` - (optional) Tasmota switch topic used to turn on/off the Zigbee device (default: `POWER`).

 `tasmotaDevices` - Tasmota flashed devices

-* `topic` - Topic to control the device as configured in the "Configure MQTT" menu on the device web-interface.
+* `topic` - Topic to control the device as configured in the "Configure MQTT" menu on the device web interface.
-* `type` - Device type (`SIWTCH`, `LIGHTBULB`, `BUTTON`, `CONTACT`, `VALVE`, `LOCK`, `SENSOR`, `CUSTOM`, etc.)
+* `type` - Device type (`SWITCH`, `LIGHTBULB`, `BUTTON`, `CONTACT`, `VALVE`, `LOCK`, `SENSOR`, `CUSTOM`, etc.).
-* `index` - (optiona) Optional index used to control the device. (`POWER1`, `POWER2`, `Switch1`, `Switch2`, etc.)
+* `index` - (optional) Optional index used to control the device (`POWER1`, `POWER2`, `Switch1`, `Switch2`, etc.).
-* `custom` - (optional) Custom device definition (when `type='CUSTOM'`) as JSON string.
+* `custom` - (optional) Custom device definition (when `type='CUSTOM'`) as a JSON string.
 See [here](https://github.com/mdaskalov/homebridge-tasmota-zbbridge/blob/main/doc/TasmotaDeviceDefinition.md) for details.
-* `name` - Accessory name to be used in the Home applicaiton.
+* `name` - Accessory name to be used in the Home application.
 Should be unique.

-`mqttBroker` - MQTT Broker hostname if not localhost
+`mqttBroker` - MQTT Broker hostname if not localhost.

-`mqttUsername` - MQTT Broker username if password protected
+`mqttUsername` - MQTT Broker username if password protected.

-`mqttPassword` - MQTT Broker passwort if password protected
+`mqttPassword` - MQTT Broker password if password protected.

-`zigbee2tasmotaTopic` - Zigbee2Tasmota gateway/bridge base topic (default: zbbridge)
+`zigbee2tasmotaTopic` - Zigbee2Tasmota gateway/bridge base topic (default: zbbridge).

-`zigbee2mqttTopic` - Zigbee2MQTT gateway/bridge base topic (default: zigbee2mqtt)
+`zigbee2mqttTopic` - Zigbee2MQTT gateway/bridge base topic (default: zigbee2mqtt).

-`ignoreTimeouts` - (optional) Ignore MQTT command response timeouts (default: true)
+`logTimeouts` - (optional) Log MQTT command response timeouts (default: false).

-`ignoreUnexpected` - (optional) Ignore unexpected response messages while waiting for a MQTT command response (default: true)
+`logUnexpected` - (optional) Log unexpected response messages while waiting for an MQTT command response (default: false).

 # Zigbee2MQTT

-It is also possible to controll devices using Zigbee2MQTT gateway/bridge.
+It is also possible to control devices using the Zigbee2MQTT gateway/bridge.
 This is useful if you want to combine Zigbee and Tasmota devices using the `powerTopic`.

-Almost all accessory-types are supported but currently some characteristics are not mapped correctly (work in progress).
-Supported features are queried directly from Zigbe2MQTT and configured automatically.
+Almost all accessory types are supported, but currently, some characteristics are not mapped correctly (work in progress).
+Supported features are queried directly from Zigbee2MQTT and configured automatically.